carbonfive/active_column/README.md

 To make a model in to an ActiveColumn model, just extend ActiveColumn::Base, and provide two pieces of information:

-- Column Family
+- Column Family (optional)
 - Function(s) to generate keys for your rows of data

+If you do not specify a column family, it will default to the "tabelized" class name, just like ActiveRecord.
+Example: Tweet --> tweets
+Example: TweetDM --> tweet_dms

 The most basic form of using ActiveColumn looks like this:
 <pre>
-class Tweet &lt; ActiveColumn::Base column_family :tweets
+class Tweet &lt; ActiveColumn::Base key :user_id
-  key :user_id

   attr_accessor :user_id, :message
 end
 </pre>